Manuel Antonio at a Glance

 Average Temperature: 70º-90º F (21º-32º C)

-Manuel Antonio is the Central Pacific’s go-to destination for all things outdoors: nature hikes, snorkeling, wildlife watching, extreme adventures, and so much more.
+Manuel Antonio is the Central Pacific’s go-to destination for all things outdoors: nature hikes, snorkeling, wildlife watching, extreme adventures, and many more tours and activites.
 The eponymous Manuel Antonio National Park is spectacularly idyllic and postcard-perfect, with emerald rainforests that spill onto fine sands that wash into turquoise ocean.

 Manuel Antonio is more tourist strip than town – hotels, restaurants and points of interest blaze a trail from the Pacific Ocean four miles north to downtown Quepos.
 As the winding road climbs to nearly 100 feet above sea level, find many upscale hotels and restaurants with spectacular, panoramic ocean views.
 And if you’re lucky (and you’ll probably get lucky) the roadside view will also include sudden spottings of three-toed sloths, curious coatimundis, and two subspecies of the endangered Central American squirrel monkey.
 But if you’re a wildlife watching aficionado, don’t leave it up to serendipity; head to the national park, home to hundreds of birds, mammals, reptiles and amphibians!

 Gorgeous scenery is Manuel Antonio’s main claim to fame.
-The area’s spectacular beaches – and there are more than half a dozen of them – hug the serpentine coastline, creating quiet nooks and natural swimming pools.
-Some of the most private, beautiful beaches are nestled within Manuel Antonio National Park ($10 park entrance fee), but freebie sands are also spectacular – just a little packed with eager sunbathers.
+The area’s spectacular beaches–and there are more than half a dozen of them–hug the serpentine coastline, creating quiet nooks and natural swimming pools.
+Some of the most private, beautiful beaches are nestled within Manuel Antonio National Park ($16 park entrance fee), but freebie sands are also spectacular–just a little packed with eager sunbathers.
 People-watching is top-notch at Playa Espadilla, a stretch of popular beach located just outside the park’s entrance.

 Attractions & Places to See